poipoiPIO/mopclip/README.md

 > infix sepBy1 : 'a parser -> 'b parser -> 'a list parser

-It has the same behevior as the `sepBy`, but required at least one sepBy unit to parse successefully
+It has the same behavior as the `sepBy`, but required at least one sepBy unit to parse successefully

 ##### Applicatives:
 Let's write some parsers using applicative operations!